Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Energy Transfer

 It is worth examining high latitude heating further as it is central to the aims of this paper.
-It has been recognized for some time that the global thermal structure of the I/T is only adequately represented when energy resulting from solar wind interactions with the Earth's magnetosphere is included in the I/T energy budget.
-This energy input to the I/T is manifested in the form of Poynting flux (see below) and particle kinetic energy flux.
+It has been recognized for some time that the observed thermal structure of the I/T is only adequately represented when energy resulting from solar wind interactions with the Earth's magnetosphere is included in the I/T energy budget.
+This energy to the I/T is manifested in the form of Poynting flux (see below) and particle kinetic energy flux.
 The partitioning of auroral kinetic energy (KE) flux in the 80-200 km altitude range is roughly 50 \% heating, 45 \% ionization, and 5 \% optical production \cite[e.g.,][]{2004JASTP..66..807T}.
-Typically the energy flux by particles is less than that due to electromagnetic energy processes \citep{knipp_2004}. { Electromagnetic fields transfer energy from the plasma to the neutral gas on the neutral-ion collisional timescale. { Differential velocities between ions and neutrals lead to frictional heating of both species.
-Owing to the lower ion density relative to neutral density, ion temperatures can become quite high in the I/T M2 region at high latitudes due to ion frictional heating.
-The neutral gas is also subject to frictional heating but due to its greater mass density this results in only modest changes in temperature.
-The resultant differential temperature between the hotter ions and cooler neutrals leads to heat transfer to the neutral gas.
-Thus, ultimately the neutral gas serves as the depository of electromagnetic energy transfer in the I/T system.
-The electrons within the M2 region are also susceptible to heating by electrodynamic processes but in a different manifestation.} Farley-Buneman (F-B) instability in the M2 region is a common occurrence in the I/T. At high latitudes, where strong electric fields of 20 mV/m are present \citep{Dimant_and_Oppenheim_2011}, the F-B instability can lead to very efficient plasma wave heating of electrons in the M2 region with temperatures exceeding 2000 K. However, this does not lead to any significant change in the ion and neutral temperature as they have much greater thermal heat capacity. { Electrons are also susceptible to frictional heating in the lower M2 and upper M1 domains in the I/T \citep[e.g.,][]{Brower_2009} but, rather than being cooled by elastic collisions with neutrals, inelastic collisions with neutrals dominate in this region. } }
+Typically the energy flux by particles is less than that due to electromagnetic processes. { Electromagnetic fields transfer energy from the plasma to the neutral gas on the neutral-ion collisional timescale.
+Other processes, at times, prove important in the energy balance of the plasma or neutral gas in the I/T. Ion frictional heating at high latitudes is an effective process that can lead to high ion temperatures in the M2 region.
+This heat is transferred to the neutral gas by thermal differences between the neutrals and ions, contributing to the heating of the neutral gas.
+Farley-Buneman (F-B) instability in the M2 region is a common occurrence in the I/T. At high latitudes, where strong electric fields are present, the F-B instability can lead to very efficient plasma wave heating of electrons in the M2 region with temperatures exceeding 2000 K. However, this does not lead to any significant change in the ion and neutral temperature as they have much greater thermal heat capacity.}